-The 12 Best Bread Baking Books I Use Most Often!
+The 12 Best Bread Baking Books You Should Get

 If you are new to bread and looking for beginner bread baking books or a seasoned pro looking for the best bread baking books to improve your skills, baking books are one of the best places to learn.
 All bakers have their favourites and here, I’m going to share mine!